Zahara Schatz: Art career

-In the same year of 1951, she returned to Israel, however she maintained a residency in Berkeley, California up until the 1970s.
+In 1951, she returned to Israel, however she maintained a residency in Berkeley, California up until the 1970s.
 In 1951, Zahara Schatz, Bezalel Schatz, and her sister-in-law Louise Schatz formed a craft workshop "Yaad" located in Israel, and rooted in European-American modernism.

 In 1959, she participated in the Venice Biennale of 1959 and designed the gate, built at the Bezalel Academy for Art and Design for the President's House.

 She worked as an adviser on industrial design at the Ministry of Commerce and Industry for Israel.

 Schatz died of a long illness in Jerusalem on August 4, 1999, at the age of 83.